Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Travellers Pub in Cameron Highlands – photo credits to shukwan.t (Instagram)

-16.2.
+17.2.
 Cricket Lounge

 This is another popular option if you want to enjoy sports and alcohol!
 They have high-speed internet as a bonus!

-17. Have A Refreshing Round Of Golf
+18. Play A Round Of Golf

-There’s only one place to play golf in Cameron Highlands!
 Cameron Highlands Sultan Ahmad Shah Golf Club or Cameron Highlands Golf Club features an 18-hole course.

 With the cool weather, you can play a most delightful game of golf!